GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Young man, in mathematics you don't understand things.
-You just get used to them.
+If you cannot explain a program to yourself, the chance of the computer getting it right is pretty small.

-~ John von Neumann
+~ Bob Frankston
 <pre>

 </pre>